Amarjit Singh

-Amarjit Singh (born 29 August 1970) is a British former male wrestler.
+Tutt Amarjit Singh (born 29 August 1970) also spelt Amerjit is a British former male wrestler who competed at the 1996 Summer Olympics.

-Wrestling career
+Biography

-Singh competed in the 1996 Summer Olympics where he finished in 13th place in the men's super-heavyweight division.
-He represented England and won a bronze medal in the 100 kg+ super-heavyweight division, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
+At the 1996 Olympic Games in Atlanta, Singh competed in the men's freestyle 130 kg, where he finished in 13th place in the men's super-heavyweight division.

+He represented England and won a bronze medal in the 100 kg+ super-heavyweight division, at the 1994 Commonwealth Games in Victoria, Canada.
 Eight years later, he competed in his home Commonwealth Games at the 2002 Commonwealth Games in Manchester.

-Personal life
+Singh was a 12-times winner of the British Wrestling Championships at light-heavyweight in 1989, heavyweight in 1990 and super-heavyweight from 1991 to 1999 and 2001.

 In April 2014, Singh was jailed for 6 1/2 years for possessing prohibited firearms and ammunition.